sourabhkv/ytdl/README.md

 ## ⚠️ DEPRECATION WARNING
 Options menu will be discontinued in future.(DISCONTINUED) Playlist items selector will no longer be based on text input.
-Direct terminal option will be shifted to custom command section.
+Direct terminal option will be shifted to custom command section.<br>
+Full installer will not use program files instead will use `{localappdata}` dir, it will remove admin requirement.
+Program folder will not be used in future.
+To update uninstall existing version and install August version when available (Updater will not work for older version).

 ## INSTALLATION
 Currently this is supported only on windows.<br>